GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 - The market-maker **wants exposure to token Y only** (typically a stablecoin like USDC, USDT, DAI, etc.)
 - They **lend token Y** on Euler (earning interest) and **borrow token X** (a volatile asset like ETH, BTC, UNI, etc.)
-- Both tokens are used to deploy a **custom individual liquidity curve** on EulerSwap
+- Both tokens are used to install a **liquidity curve** on EulerSwap

 At initialization, the delta in token X is neutral: